Marvell Technology (MRVL)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Marvell Technology’s EPS grew at a solid 18.7% compounded annual growth rate over the last five years, higher than its 16.4% annualized revenue growth.
+Marvell Technology’s EPS grew at a remarkable 23.5% compounded annual growth rate over the last five years, higher than its 18.9% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Marvell Technology Trailing 12-Month EPS (Non-GAAP)

 Diving into the nuances of Marvell Technology’s earnings can give us a better understanding of its performance.
-Marvell Technology’s operating margin has expanded by 28.9 percentage points over the last five years.
+As we mentioned earlier, Marvell Technology’s operating margin expanded by 3.3 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q4, Marvell Technology reported EPS at $0.60, up from $0.46 in the same quarter last year.
-This print beat analysts’ estimates by 1.6%.
-Over the next 12 months, Wall Street expects Marvell Technology’s full-year EPS of $1.57 to grow 77.6%.
+In Q1, Marvell Technology reported EPS at $0.62, up from $0.24 in the same quarter last year.
+This print beat analysts’ estimates by 1.1%.
+Over the next 12 months, Wall Street expects Marvell Technology’s full-year EPS of $1.95 to grow 52.2%.

 10. Cash Is King

-Taking a step back, we can see that Marvell Technology’s margin was unchanged over the last five years, showing its long-term free cash flow profile is stable.
+Taking a step back, we can see that Marvell Technology’s margin expanded by 4.2 percentage points over the last five years.
+This is encouraging because it gives the company more optionality.

 Marvell Technology Trailing 12-Month Free Cash Flow Margin

-Marvell Technology’s free cash flow clocked in at $444.1 million in Q4, equivalent to a 24.4% margin.
-The company’s cash profitability regressed as it was 8.9 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
-We wouldn’t read too much into this quarter’s decline because capital expenditures can be seasonal and companies often stockpile inventory in anticipation of higher demand, leading to short-term swings.
-Long-term trends trump temporary fluctuations.
+Marvell Technology’s free cash flow clocked in at $214.1 million in Q1, equivalent to a 11.3% margin.
+The company’s cash profitability regressed as it was 8.8 percentage points lower than in the same quarter last year, but we wouldn’t read too much into it because capital expenditures can be seasonal and companies often stockpile inventory in anticipation of higher demand, causing quarter-to-quarter swings.
+Long-term trends are more important.

 11. Return on Invested Capital (ROIC)

-Marvell Technology’s five-year average ROIC was negative 2.6%, meaning management lost money while trying to expand the business.
-Its returns were among the worst in the semiconductor sector.
+Although Marvell Technology has shown solid business quality lately, it struggled to grow profitably in the past.
+Its five-year average ROIC was negative 2.1%, meaning management lost money while trying to expand the business.

 Marvell Technology Trailing 12-Month Return On Invested Capital